2025 Speakers

 Jason Syversen

 Jason Syversen is the founder and CEO of SportsVisio, an AI and computer vision startup delivering real-time sports analytics.
 He is also Managing Partner at 10X Venture Partners and has invested in over 40 early-stage startups.
 Previously, he founded and led Siege Technologies, a cybersecurity R&D firm supporting both defense and commercial clients.
 Jason served as a program manager at DARPA, overseeing $100M in national security tech programs.
 He holds multiple cybersecurity patents, maintained a TS/SCI clearance for over 20 years, and has advised major defense and intelligence agencies.
+Jason holds a B.S.C.E in Computer Engineering from the University of Maine and a M.S.E.E. in Electrical Engineering from Worcester Polytechnic Institute.

 Marla Dowell

 Dr. Marla Dowell is the Executive Director of the EDGE Consortium, a coalition led by Dartmouth and Indiana University dedicated to expanding and diversifying the American semiconductor workforce.
 Prior to this role, she directed the CHIPS Metrology Program at the National Institute of Standards and Technology (NIST), enhancing measurement science foundations for the semiconductor industry.
-Dr. Dowell holds a Ph.D. in Physics from the Massachusetts Institute of Technology, a bachelor's degree in Physics from the University of Michigan, and an MBA from the University of Colorado Boulder.
+Dr. Dowell holds a Ph.D. in Physics from the Massachusetts Institute of Technology, a bachelor's degree in Physics from the University of Michigan, and an M.B.A. from the University of Colorado Boulder.
 She also serves as a visiting professor at Dartmouth's Thayer School of Engineering, mentoring students and fostering academic-industry partnerships.

 Mario R. Palacios